-Who doesn't love a good slow cooker?
-This kitchen superstar is responsible for all our favorite slow cooker recipes.
-Our Test Kitchen found the best-rated slow cooker brand for bringing those comfort foods to life.
+Slow cookers are responsible for all our favorite slow cooker recipes.
+Our Test Kitchen found the best-rated slow cooker brands for bringing those comfort foods to life.

 What We Tested to Find the Best Slow Cooker

-To find our Best Loved Brands, our culinary team used several slow cooker options to prepare your recipes.
-Over several months, our cooks and food stylists got a feel for each brand.
+Our culinary team tested several slow cooker brands.
+Over several months, our cooks and food stylists got a feel for each slow cooker.
 Then we created a series of tests where we could see how each performed side by side.
 To find out which brand was best, our staff recorded how each gadget handled these essential tasks:

 - Slow cooking a beef pot roast: We cooked beef on the slow cooker’s lowest setting.
 How tender did the meat become?